[the harm reductionist]

 What is Harm Reduction?

-Harm reduction is a public health strategy aimed at reducing consequences associated with drug use.
+Harm reduction is a public health strategy aimed at reducing consequences harms associated with risky behavior, particularly drug use.

 Find out more information here.